emmalgs/credit-card-validator/README.md

 Test: "It should return VISA if a number starts with 4."
 Code: identify(4);
-Expected Output: "VISA"
+Expected Output: "your VISA card is valid"

 Test: "It should return VISA if a multiple-digit number starts with 4."
 Code: identify(40);
-Expected Output: "VISA"
+Expected Output: "your VISA card is valid"

 Test: "It should return false if a multiple-digit number doesn't start with 4."
 Code: identify(80);